Sic4rio/SecHeaders/README.md

 ```
 4. Enter the target URL when prompted.
 The tool will check the security headers of the target website and display the results.

-If you have a list of target URLs, you can provide them in a file (one URL per line) and pass the file as a command-line argument:
+If you would like to output results to a html file, use the following syntax:

 ```

-    python security_headers_checker.py
+    python security_headers_checker.py -o
 ```
-The tool will check the security headers for each URL in the file and provide the results individually.
+check the current directory for the omitted file.

 # Contributing